Clicky

 For many women, motherhood can bring isolation, anxiety and struggles that often go unseen.

-After experiencing those challenges firsthand, Bay Shore resident Lisa Lackner is opening a new center designed to help local mothers navigate the postpartum journey together.
+After experiencing those challenges firsthand, Bay Shore resident Lisa Lackner has created a new center designed to help local mothers navigate the postpartum journey together.

-Beyond Motherhood, which officially opens June 8 at 94 W. Main St. in Bay Shore, will offer support groups, educational programming and child-watch services aimed at helping women experiencing postpartum depression, anxiety, obsessive-compulsive disorder and other perinatal mental health challenges.
+Beyond Motherhood, located at 94 W. Main St. in Bay Shore, officially opened June 8 and has already begun welcoming its first members.
+The center offers support groups, educational programming and child-watch services aimed at helping women experiencing postpartum depression, anxiety, obsessive-compulsive disorder and other perinatal mental health challenges.

 Lackner told Greater Long Island that while she spent more than a decade working in healthcare as a physician assistant, nothing fully prepared her for what she experienced after the birth of her daughter in 2024.